kaddynator/Data-Science-Resources/Rest API Desgin - NLP/README.md

 # Design a REST API for Text Classification

 ## Tasks

+Design a Panic Text Classification system and design an API to implement the algorithm.
+Scale the machine learning model to balance more number of prediction request simultaneously when given to the system using Docker Containers.

 ### Question 1:

 **Provide thoughts on how changing parameters in the vectorizer might affect the overall results of the model.**